Sabryr/Dual-citizenship-form/example.md

 ---
 layout: page
-title: Dual Citizenship Application
+title: Example Dual Citizenship Application
 permalink: /application-demo/
 ---

-# Application for Dual Citizenship (Resumption / Retention)
+# Exmple Application for Dual Citizenship (Resumption / Retention)

+Sabry Razick, sabryr@gmail.com

+**Please not that this an example to suggest improvments and not an form you should use**

 This form consolidates Form "S", the Personal Particulars Form, and the Computerised Data Sheet into a single, interactive application.